bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 If a templated function takes an `rvalue reference` template argument, [special template argument deduction rules kick in][thbecker].
-Despite the syntactic similarites with the `rvalue reference` above, the rules for this case where specifically designed to support argument fowarding and are called [forwarding references][n4164].
+Despite the syntactic similarities with the `rvalue reference` above, the rules for this case where specifically designed to support argument forwarding and are called [forwarding references][n4164].

 {% highlight c++ linenos %}